-On CCNY stationary, the CUNY block logo is preferred.
-It should appeared as 0.25 inches, in 100% black or in PMS 286C if possible.
+On The City College of New York stationary, the CUNY block logo is preferred.
+It should appeared as 0.25 inches, in 100% black or in PMS 286 C if possible.

 Preferably on the back or lower bottom right corner of a publication.